Multiple Measures for College Placement: GOod Theory, Poor Implementation

 Furthermore, if we accept that HSGPAs include noncognitive measurements, as Belfield and Crosta (2012) implied, and we accept that higher HSGPAs reflect better noncognitives, then does that mean institutions should remediate for noncognitives?
 In other words, tens of thousands of students will now be placed into remedial courses because their HSGPA is too low.
 If their HSGPA is low because they had trouble getting to class, being organized, completing or turning in homework, will preparation for college-level English and math concepts and skills improve their probability of graduating?
 Conversely, if a student’s HSGPA is 2.8 because they showed up for every class and turned in all their homework for four straight years in high school, yet they still struggle with basic English and math, will they necessarily be successful with college-level gateway course content?

 If institutions choose to place students into remedial courses using noncognitive measures, then those remedial courses must also address those noncognitives.
 If cognitive measures are used for placement, as they were with Compass and are with Accuplacer and other subject-level tests, then the courses students are placed into should address those content deficiencies.
-And if cognitive and noncognitive measures are combined, courses should reflect those measures.
+Moreover, if cognitive and noncognitive measures are combined, courses should reflect those measures.
 If we place students into courses with metrics different than what will be addressed in those courses, we may set up both remedial and nonremedial students for failure.

 As with anything, the more we invest in placement and the more we use high-quality measures, the better placement will be.
 If, perhaps, students were required to write an entire essay as a placement measure, or students were required to take a division-approved math placement test, in addition to their HSGPA and Accuplacer score, then intake officials at colleges and universities would have a much clearer picture about their abilities.
 Even better would be to have these students sit down and talk to a counselor about their life situations, their aspirations, and their potential setbacks.
-Saxon and Morante (2014) outline best practices regarding holistic placement procedures, namely mandatory advising for new students, as one key example, with advisers having a lower ratio of students to accommodate the increase in time which would be required (p.
+Saxon and Morante (2014) outlined best practices regarding holistic placement procedures, namely mandatory advising for new students, as one key example, with advisers having a lower ratio of students to accommodate the increase in time which would be required (p.
 28).
 Even Bailey, Jaggars, and Jenkins (2015), in their book on guided pathways, spent a great deal of time arguing for increased resources for counseling and intake.

 The combination of all these metrics could result in a true “multiple measure” placement that would best fit individual students.
 Using a thoughtful, well-supported and holistic system for admissions and placement will always outperform one, two, or five “multiple single measures,” yet this takes a significant investment of time, staffing, software, and money.
 The return on that investment, however, may be larger than we think.